zooniverse/interventions-gateway/README.md

 This is a gateway service which allows project owners to send messages to the frontend via Sugar.

+## Operations

+This service automatically deploys the `master` branch to https://notifications-gateway-staging.zooniverse.org

+The production branch gets deployed to https://notifications-gateway.zooniverse.org

+## Usage

 All requests need to be authenticated.
 Authentication is done with an OAuth bearer token which can be gotten from Panoptes.
 You will probably want to create an OAuth application at https://panoptes.zooniverse.org/oauth/applications